 Campus: A campus is the environment in which university buildings and grounds are grouped together in one area.
-Sometimes universities have a number of different campuses.
-The University of East London is based in two superbly located campuses - in Stratford, close to the Queen Elizabeth Olympic Park, and in London Docklands, near Royal Albert Dock.
+Sometimes universities have several different campuses.
+The University of East London is based on three superbly located campuses - close to the Queen Elizabeth Olympic Park we have Stratford campus and University Square Stratford (USS), and we also have the Docklands campus near the Royal Albert Dock.
 We are easy to get to by public transport or by car.

 CAS: A Confirmation of Acceptance for Studies (CAS) is a compulsory requirement to support a Tier 4 (General) student visa application for international students.
 A CAS must be requested before a student starts their visa application.